An effective leadership reinforcement program sends a carefully curated message at a specific moment.

-Reinforcement is meant to supplement the basic training you offer by giving your learners effective ways to use their skills and knowledge to boost performance.
-To deliver effective reinforcement, think about what information you need to send and when to send it.
+Reinforcement is meant to supplement the training you offer by giving your learners effective ways to use their new skills.
+To deliver effective reinforcement, what information you send and when to send it is paramount.

-Do your learners know what behaviors to change and why?
-Does your leadership development training program focus on achieving the 3 phases of behavior change?
+Does your training program focus on achieving the 3 phases of behavior change?

 Phase 1: Awareness

 Phase 2: Knowledge/Skills

 Your training reinforcement program should follow the 15/25/60 model:

 15% of your training reinforcement program should focus on the awareness stage.
 Learners must understand WHY the desired behavior change is important.